What's the difference between Samsung's Galaxy Watch 3 and Watch Active 2?

 - No trip detection

-- Blood-pressure monitoring and ECG STILL not widely enabled
+- Blood-pressure monitoring

-Don't let the naming convention fool you; these are both the second iterations of two of Samsung's most popular wearables.
-The Galaxy Watch Active 2 was released in late 2019, and the Galaxy Watch 3 in mid-2020, yet these two smartwatches share an awful lot of family DNA.
+Don't let the naming convention fool you when comparing the Samsung Galaxy Watch 3 vs. the Galaxy Watch Active 2; these are both the second iterations of two of Samsung's most popular wearables.
+Even with the newer Galaxy Watch 4 from 2021 taking much of the spotlight, the Galaxy Watch Active 2, released in late 2019, and the Galaxy Watch 3 in mid-2020, these two smartwatches are still excellent devices and share an awful lot of family DNA.

+Speaking of the Galaxy Watch 4, in late 2021, Samsung sent several features from that smartwatch to the Active 2 and Watch 3 in a software update.
+Health features like advanced fall detection and updated Group Challenges arrived alongside new watch faces and more.
 But you're not here to learn about their similarities, are you?
-Let's dive into what makes the Watch 3 different than the Watch Active 2, and why you might want to consider one over the other.
+So let's dive into what makes the Watch 3 different from the Watch Active 2 and why you might want to consider one over the other.

-The Galaxy Watch 3 is actually only the second edition of Samsung's popular flagship smartwatch.
-Still, as with the Galaxy S20 and Galaxy Note 20 phones, the company feels that the device represents such a generational leap forward that a leap in numbering was requiredt.
-The latest and greatest wearable from Samsung has not only iterated on the first edition, but it borrowed some of the best features from the wildly successful Galaxy Watch Active 2.
+Even though the Galaxy Watch 3 is only the second flagship smartwatch from Samsung, when it was released along with the Galaxy S20 and Galaxy Note 20 phones, the company felt that the device represented such a generational leap forward that a jump in numbering was required.
+As a result, the latest and greatest wearable from Samsung has iterated on the first edition and borrowed some of the best features from the wildly successful Galaxy Watch Active 2.

 So if these two watches are so similar, why would you want to go for the Active 2 instead of the newer Watch 3?
-Well, there are several reasons, including style, fit, and price, just to name a few.
+There are several reasons, including style, fit, and price, just to name a few.

 |Samsung Galaxy Watch 3